DETAILED ACTION

 wherein:

-the item of equipment is configured to transmit, to the configuration server, a request for allocating at least one network address comprising at least one hash of a physical address of said item of equipment (Pfeffer: par.
+the item of equipment comprises at least one processor configured to transmit, to the configuration server, a request for allocating at least one network address comprising at least one hash of a physical address of said item of equipment (Pfeffer: par.
 0006 when the application server communicates with the CMTS to reserve the network resources required to provide the services to the requesting subscriber, the application server provides the CMTS the CM MAC and CM IP addresses to facilitate resource allocation; par.
 0031 a MAC address token may be ciphertext produced by [] a hash value produced by applying a hash algorithm to the CM MAC address),

-the configuration server is configured to generate a creation request for creating a certificate associated with said item of equipment, the request comprising the at least one hash of the physical address of said item of equipment (Pfeffer: par.
+generate a creation request for creating a certificate associated with said item of equipment, the request comprising the at least one hash of the physical address of said item of equipment (Pfeffer: par.
 0006 the request is modified to include information identifying the CMTS serving the CPE requesting services from the application server and the cable modem (CM) MAC and CM IP address).

 However, Angus discloses at least one certificate creation module (Angus: par.
 0088 the certification module 506),